chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_org_create.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``org-create`` subcommand is used to create an organization.
-(The validation key for the organization is returned to ``STDOUT`` when creating an organization using this command.)
+(The validation key for the organization is returned to ``STDOUT`` when creating an organization with this command.)